aandr26/AWS-SAP-C01-Study-Guide/docs/10_Deployment_and_Operations/10c_CloudFormation/CloudFormation_DR.md

     * Backup and Restore
     * Pilot light
     * Warm standby
-  * CloudFormation can be used to do this
+  * CloudFormation can be used to do this.